-I started in Bucharest, which was a far more Westernized city than I thought it would be.
-Instead of an old Soviet-era city, I found a city flush with energy, cafes, nice cars, beautiful parks, delicious international food, and a lively night life.
-I also enjoyed a wide range of architecture, from art deco, to late 19th century Paris, to, yes, those big, dull, grey communist buildings.
-The historic center had tons of great restaurants and cafes, too (though they were a bit expensive).
-There’s a cer-tain sophistication and energy to Bucharest that I enjoyed.
+I started in Bucharest, which was a far more westernized city than I thought it would be.
+Instead of an old Soviet-era city, I found a city flush with energy, cafés, nice cars, beautiful parks, delicious international food, and lively nightlife.
+I also enjoyed a wide range of architecture, from art deco to late 19th century Paris to, yes, those big, dull, grey communist buildings.
+The historic center had tons of great restaurants and cafés, too (though they were a bit expensive).
+There’s a certain sophistication and energy to Bucharest that I enjoyed.
 This place used to be called the Paris of the East, and it’s easy to see why.
 (The Romanians have this weird admiration for the French that I never expected.
 They seemed to try to copy a lot from France.)

 Heading out of Bucharest, I hopped through Transylvania in search of Dracula.
 Sadly, there wasn’t much about him to be found.
 You’d think the Romanians would capitalize on the whole Dracula thing, but there’s hardly any vampire kitsch around.
 I was hoping for a lot of cheesy and tacky tourist traps that I could humor myself with.
 But there were none.
 I was so disappointed.
-I would have loved a “I survived Dracula’s castle and all I got was this tee shirt” tee shirt!
+I would have loved a “I survived Dracula’s castle and all I got was this t-shirt” t-shirt!
 With True Blood, Twilight, and the “vampires are amazing” fad sweeping the world, the Romanians might try to play up their Dracula-inspired past and draw in some tourists.
 (Bucharest did have a Dracula restaurant, but it was closed for renovations.)
 Sure, it would be totally cheesy, but it would be fun — and travel doesn’t always have to be serious.
 Sometimes it can just be tacky and fun.
 (For example, Disney World.)

-The biggest day trip from Brasov is to Bran, where people head to the “fake Dracula castle.”
-The castle in Bran is this beau-tiful medieval residence that was used over the years as a fort, then an administrative center, then a palace for the queen before the communists took over.
+The biggest day trip from Bra?ov is to Bran, where people head to the “fake Dracula castle.”
+The castle in Bran is this beautiful medieval residence that was used over the years as a fort, then an administrative center, then a palace for the queen before the communists took over.
 At best, it might have been a place Dracula stopped while fighting the Turks.
 I don’t know why it’s associated with him (they do have one room dedicated to his legend), but it’s a castle worth seeing regardless.
-It’s beautifully preserved, and there are a lot of good descriptions about its history on the walls.
+It’s beautifully preserved, and there are a lot of good descriptions on the walls about its history.